NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/6.2-4.png ':size=WIDTHxHEIGHT')

-Warp to a planet, save the location with Ctrl+B while warping (e.g. the red dot).
+Warp to a planet, save the location with Ctrl+B while warping (e.g. the red dot). <br>
-PS: The location of the saved bookmark is determined when "Submit" is clicked, so get ready beforehand.
+PS: The location of the saved bookmark is determined when "Submit" is clicked, so get ready beforehand. <br>
-The safe spots got by the method above are mostly near the center of the system, so they are probably still in the enemy Dscan range.
+The safe spots made by the method above are mostly near the center of the system, so they are probably still in the enemy Dscan range.
 A deep space spot would be safer.
 When you find a site or wormhole on the outside of the system, it could be a good deep space spot and shall be saved.
-In the terminal stage you should have at least one deep space spot per system in the area where you explore often.
+In the terminal stage you should have at least one deep space spot per system in the area where you explore often. <br>
 Tactical bookmarks near the stargates are also necessary, especially for the systems, where the distance between the stargates are >14.3AU.
 In such a system you can not dscan immediately the enemies camping at another stargate after jumping.
-A tactical bookmark 150km+ away from the stargate is suggested.
+A tactical bookmark 150km+ away from the stargate is suggested. <br>

 ## 6.3 Escape

 The operations in the following three cases are all based on T1 frig with a Cloaking Device.
-It would be easier for Astero. <p>
+It would be easier for Astero. <br>
 Before entering the dangerous zones, you could first store the things with high value in an NPC station.
 In Personal Assets in Neocom you could find where these things are.

 **Before jumping**